nikolasil/vaccineMonitor_3/README.md

 Just send the command to the correct monitor.
 The monitor cathes it and loops throw all the files and put the not processed files to the cyclic buffer in the same way as before.
-Then the threads take te files and update the structures.
+Then the threads take the files and update the structures.
 Then all the bloomfilters are send back to the travelMonitorClient.

 #### /searchVaccinationStatus